컴퓨팅 설계

 | 2 | WAS |

-To increase work efficiency and obtain accurate and immediate results, the system must operate stably during the peak times when work is most concentrated.
-Therefore, when estimating system size, you should base it on peak time.
-Generally, the system receives about 20%~50% more load during peak times compared to normal times.
-Considering this, we adjust the system capacity by applying a weighting factor of 1.2~1.5 times to the calculated capacity.
-Category Applied Value Description High 1.5 When an extremely excessive load occurs at a specific time or specific day Mid 1.4 When excessive load occurs on a specific deadline ha 1.3 When there is a peak time daily or weekly in a specific time zone Other 1.2 When peak time exists but there is no load difference Table.
-Peak Time Load CorrectionCluster correction
+- Peak-time load correction To improve operational efficiency and obtain accurate, immediate results, the system must operate stably during peak times when workloads are most concentrated.
+Therefore, when estimating system scale, you should base it on peak time.
+Typically, a system receives approximately 20% to 50% more load during peak times compared to normal times.
+Considering this, adjust the system capacity by applying a weight of 1.2 to 1.5 times to the calculated capacity.

-Cluster correction is applied when two systems are configured as one cluster (One-to-one form).
-If a failure occurs on one server, the remaining servers must all bear the load that the application has to perform.
-In this case, if there is no system reserve ratio, overload makes normal operation difficult, so an additional reserve ratio must be set.
-These preliminary rates vary depending on the cluster’s configuration type.
-In an Active-Active architecture, each counterpart system should be set to a 100% reserve rate, but this is uneconomical and inefficient, so a value of 1.3 to 1.5 is applied.
-The application of the value varies depending on the number of Nodes; apply 1.4 ~ 1.5 for a 2-Node configuration and 1.3 for a 3-Node configuration.
-In an Active-Standby architecture, the actual service is operated on one device while the other is used as a standby system for fault tolerance.
-If a failure occurs, the entire function of the equipment is transferred to another standby device, and the function is performed on the standby device.
-In this Active-Standby architecture, you do not need to apply a separate cluster correction factor.
+- Cluster Calibration Cluster calibration applies when two systems are configured as a single cluster (One-to-one form).
+If a failure occurs on a single server, the remaining servers must handle the entire load required by the Application.
+In this case, if the system lacks a redundancy margin, overload makes normal operation difficult, so an additional redundancy margin must be provided.
+These reserve ratios vary depending on the cluster configuration.
+In an Active-Active architecture, each counterpart system should be set to a 100% reserve ratio, but this is uneconomical and inefficient, so a value of 1.3 ~ 1.5 is applied.
+The value applied varies with the number of Nodes, applying 1.4 ~ 1.5 for a 2-Node configuration and 1.3 for a 3-Node configuration.
+In an Active-Standby architecture, the actual service runs on one device, while the other is used as a backup system.
+This is a structure where, if a failure occurs, another standby device takes over the entire functionality of the affected equipment and performs the function.
+You do not need to apply a separate cluster correction value in this Active-Standby architecture.

 |---|---|---|